 - Maintaining the skin's barrier at the correct acidic pH.

-Most importantly, it works as a smart disinfectant – removing all 'bad' microbes or pathogens (bacteria, yeast and viruses) whilst ignoring the good guys, helping to prevent an overrun of undesirable microorganisms.
+Most importantly, it works as a smart disinfectant – removing all 'bad' microbes or pathogens (bacteria, yeast and viruses) whilst ignoring good microbes, helping to prevent an overrun of undesirable microorganisms.

 5 ways to care for your skin microbiome

-There are lots of things that affect your skin's microbiota, from your sex, age and ethnicity to environmental factors (humidity, UV exposure or temperature) and behavioural factors (like cosmetic and soap use).
-Some things will be out of your control but here are our five tips for protecting these delicate communities of skin flora:
+Many things affect your skin's microbiota, from your sex, age, and ethnicity to environmental factors (humidity, UV exposure or temperature) and behavioural factors (like cosmetic and soap use).
+Some things will be out of your control, but here are our five tips for protecting these delicate communities of skin flora:

-Skin bacteria are happiest at the temperature of your skin (25C) so don’t boil them with scalding hot water.
-Avoid scrubbing skin or rubbing it after cleansing as this could cause micro-abrasions, giving pathogens a foothold to disrupt your skin's balance.
+- Be gentle when you clean your skin: skin bacteria are happiest at your skin temperature (25°C), so try to avoid hot water.
+Refrain scrubbing skin or rubbing it after cleansing as this could cause micro-abrasions, giving pathogens a foothold to disrupt your skin's balance.

 Want to understand more about your skin’s biodiversity?
-Read more about this fascinating and delicate ecosystem here.
+Read about this fascinating and delicate ecosystem here.